twadada/multilingual-nlm/README.md

 ### Fully Unsupervised Model in [1]
 **To generate multilingual word embeddings using "enfrde.mono", simply replace "-data enfrde.multi" above with "-data enfrde.mono"; set "-lang_class 0 0 0" (this means sharing one decoder among three languages); and omit "-eval_dict"** (but if you have dictionaries, you can still use them in the same way as described above).
 You can also train subword-aware embeddings using the subword option and that may yield better performance, although this is not proposed in the original paper [1].
 Note that this model does not have an encoder.

-### Tips for Hyper-parameters
+### (Important) Tips for Hyper-parameters
-The most important hyper-parameters that significantly affect the performance are -epoch_size, -emb_size/h_size, -batch_size, -dr_rate, and -enc_dec_layer.
-One rule of thumb is that **the larger the vocabulary size, the larger the embedding size should be**.
-In our paper [2], we set the embedding size to 500 for small data (300 ~ 300k parallel sents) with the vocabulary size < 20k, and to 768 for large data (~ 2M parallel sents) with the vocabulary size < 35k.
-Also, **larger training data requires the larger batch_size/enc_dec_layer and smaller epoch_size/save_point. (refer to [2] for the details)**.
-If you want to reduce the embedding size, you should reduce the dropout rate to 0.1 ~ 0.3, although this may lead to poorer performance on BLI/word alignments.
+The most relevant hyper-parameters that significantly affect the model performance are -epoch_size, -emb_size/h_size, -batch_size, -dr_rate, and -enc_dec_layer.
+One rule of thumb is that **the larger the vocabulary size becomes, the larger the emb/h size should be**.
+In our paper [2], we set the embedding size to 500 for small data (100s ~ 300k parallel sents) with the vocabulary size < 20k; and to 768 for large data (~ 2M parallel sents) with the vocabulary size < 35k.
+Also, **larger training data requires larger batch_size/enc_dec_layer and smaller epoch_size/save_point. (refer to [2] for the details)**.
+If you want to reduce the embedding size, you should reduce the dropout rate to 0.1 ~ 0.3 (but this may lead to poorer performance on BLI/word alignments).

-To know whether the training of the model in [2] has been successful, you can check the BLI performance on psuedo dictionaries — if P@1 is below 80~90%, it is very likely that either the hyper-parameters are not optimal, or the training data is very noisy.
+To see whether the training of the model in [2] has been successful, you can check the BLI performance on psuedo dictionaries — if P@1 is below 80~90%, it is very likely that either some of the hyper-parameters are not well-tuned, or the training data is very noisy.
 Also, if current_loss/previous_loss is below 0.99 when the training is done, you should probably increase the epoch size and train the model longer to ensure convergence.

 ## Evaluation